Geology

 - C-ID:C-ID GEOL 110

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

-This course covers geologic history of the Earth as shown by the rock record and by the succession of fauna and flora through the processes of evolution and extinction.
-Plate tectonics and its driving mechanisms are used to understand the assembly and breakup of supercontinents, growth and erosion of mountains and changing sea levels.
+This course covers the geologic history of the Earth as shown by the rock record and by the succession of fauna and flora through the processes of evolution and extinction.
+Plate tectonics and its driving mechanisms are used to understand the assembly and breakup of supercontinents, growth and erosion of mountains, and changing sea levels.
 The evolution of species, ecosystems, climates, and landscapes is placed in a plate tectonics context.
 Stratigraphic, mineralogic, geochemical, and petrographical techniques for interpreting the sequence of past geological events are studied.
-Field trips may be required.
+Field experiences may be required.

 Student Learning Outcomes